-MS affects over 25,600 in Australia with more than two million diagnosed worldwide.
+MS affects over 25,600 in Australia with 2.8 million diagnosed worldwide.
 Most people are diagnosed between the ages of 20-40, but it can affect younger and older people too.
 Roughly three times as many women have MS as men.2